Follow this step by step guide to make a cheese and charcuterie board that’s both elegant and easy on the budget for any

 It’s an elegant way to offer finger foods to your guests that they can serve themselves.

-The difficult part is choosing which sausages to include on your platter, as well as, which imported or local cheeses and crudités–all of which makes this form of entertaining spectacular.
+The difficult part is choosing which cheeses and charcuterie to include on your platter, as well as, how to assemble everything so that it looks well-thought out and delicious.

 But no worries.
-I’ve put together my favorite entertaining ideas and tips for creating amazing cheese and charcuterie boards yourself:
+I’ve put together my favorite entertaining ideas and tips for creating the most amazing cheese and charcuterie boards yourself: